 Health Insurance Portability and Accountability Act (HIPAA)

-HIPAA applies to covered entities and business associates that create, receive, maintain, access or send PHI or ePHI.
+HIPAA applies to covered entities and business associates that create, receive, maintain, access, or send PHI or ePHI.
 It is your responsibility to ensure your compliance with HIPAA and determine whether you must enter into a Business Associate Agreement (BAA) with LawVu.

-A BAA is a written contract between a business associate and a covered entity or another business associate.
-The BAA outlines the terms and conditions to ensure PHI or ePHI is appropriately safeguarded.
+The BAA outlines the terms and conditions for safeguarding PHI or ePHI.
 Under HIPAA, LawVu is considered a business associate.
-A BAA must be signed before you upload PHI or ePHI to the LawVu Services.
-To sign a BAA, the Organisation Admin may email legal@lawvu.com.
+Therefore, a BAA must be signed before you upload PHI or ePHI to the LawVu services.
+To request a BAA, your Organization Admin should email legal@lawvu.com.

 In this article:

-Signing in to LawVu β Two-factor Authentication
+Signing in to LawVu – Two-factor Authentication

-Note: Organization administrators can disable this feature; click here to learn more.
+Note: Organization administrators can disable this feature.
+Click here to learn more.

 Login Statement